Kestrel K-350: Design

 The Kestrel K-350 prototype N352F exhibited at the 2008 Farnborough International Air Show.
 It was then still referred to in marketing material as the Farnborough Aircraft Kestrel F1.

+The design was led by Technical Director, Afandi Darlington and aerodynamicist Dr. Gordon Robinson.
 The aircraft's layout is low-wing with a conventional tail.
 The tricycle undercarriage is fully retractable.
 Its construction uses composites incorporating carbon fiber.
 The carbon-fiber composite construction is claimed to allow a lower drag shape than does all-metal construction.
-The wing is also of carbon-fiber construction and features a high lift laminar flow design worked out mostly by aerodynamicist Dr. Gordon Robinson.
+The wing is also of carbon-fiber construction and features a high lift laminar flow design.

 The cabin features a club-seating arrangement, a toilet (or a possible seventh seat), and a baggage compartment in the pressurized area.
 In the cockpit, side window pillars are eliminated for a more unobstructed view for the pilot.

 Farnborough Aircraft formed a business alliance with Epic Aircraft to develop both companies' aircraft and as a result the POC aircraft appears similar to the Epic LT.
 The wing is reportedly the same, while the Kestrel's fuselage is 20 inches longer than the Epic's.
 The fuselage is also slightly wider and has a 27% greater interior volume.
 The window and door arrangement on the left side of the aircraft is noticeably different.